 Brian Castle

 We've looked at the concept of plasticity at the synaptic level, but when we look at neural populations instead, things get more complicated.
 Most of the machine learning models of neural networks use an "optimization" procedure, they usually either minimize an error term or maximize a likelihood term.
-In a biological network, how can we obtain global information, like for example, a Hamiltonian or Lagrangian, or any other useful measure of the population as a whole (as distinct from single neurons or single synapses)?
+In a biological network, how can we obtain regional or global information, like for example, a Hamiltonian or Lagrangian?

 Gradient Descent